LdSH-dev/softexpert_market/README.md

 - Make sure to update the configuration files in the project (such as database connection settings) as per your requirements.

 That's it!
 You should now have the SoftExpert System up and running.
-If you encounter any issues or have any questions, feel free to contact us.
+If you encounter any issues or have any questions, feel free to contact me.

 Enjoy using the SoftExpert System!